Free Resume Templates for Architects

 Available formats: .psd, .ai

-Download instructions: Scroll down to "Download for Free."
+Download instructions: Click here.
+Scroll down to "Download for Free."
 You'll be taken to another site where you must enter your email to receive access to the download.

 2. Simple Resume by Bro Luthfi